impredicative/podgenai/README.md

 There is also a related [podcast](https://podcasters.spotify.com/pod/podgenai) ([RSS](https://anchor.fm/s/f4868644/podcast/rss)) to which episodes on additional topics may be manually posted over time.

+A playback speed of 1.05x is recommended for most topics.

 | Voice    | Name                                                                                                                                          | Purpose                                                               |
 |----------|-----------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------|
 | Default  | [PyTorch](https://mega.nz/file/5Ic21CZK#ovayjipDqYeYaSw9HhRTufjIxIuJr5M8lFq3LNvtEQQ)                                                          | Technical content generation                                          |